lentinic/taco/README.md

 #taco - task coroutines

 taco is a C++ multithreaded task processing library built around coroutines.
 This means that each task is fully capable of suspending itself and then being resumed in the future - with its execution state fully intact from where it left off.
 This resumption can either be unconditional or dependent on some event.
 The library provides implementations for a couple synchronization primitives built around this functionality, allowing tasks to, for example, acquire a mutex without any danger of the task locking the thread it is executing on.
-If the mutex is currently held by some other task, then the acquiring task will simply suspend itself, allowing some other task to execute; when the mutex is released it will take up the suspended task, allowing it to be acquired and for that task's execution to move forward.
+If the mutex is currently held by some other task, then the acquiring task will simply suspend itself, allowing some other pending task to execute; when the mutex is released it will wake up the suspended task, allowing it to be acquired and for that task's execution to move forward.

 Internally, each task is not actually a full blown coroutine.
-Rather, in the strictest sense of the term there is really only one type of coroutine - the scheduler coroutine.
+Rather, in a stricter sense of the term there is really only one type of coroutine - the scheduler coroutine.
 An instance of this coroutine simply spins in a loop and tries to execute as many tasks as it can.
-It does this using a task stealing algorithm that looks very much like what you would see in any mulithreaded task processing system.
-If there are no more tasks to execute then this coroutine instance will check and see if any other coroutines are scheduled to run, yielding execution to one of them, and only putting the thread to sleep if there are no other coroutines scheduled.
+It does this using a task stealing algorithm that looks very much like what you would see in many other mulithreaded task processing systems.
+If there are no more tasks to execute then this coroutine instance will check and see if any other coroutines are scheduled to run, yielding execution to one of them, and then finally only putting the thread to sleep if there are no other coroutines scheduled.

-Starting off from initialization of the library, we spin up a number of threads (by default the same number as there are hardware threads) and each of these threads will enter one of these scheduler coroutines.
-If from here we just schedule tasks that are never going to suspend themselves, then we will never have any more coroutines then that and it really doesn't look all that different from any other task processing system.
+Starting off from initialization of the library, we spin up a number of threads (by default the same number as there are hardware threads minus one) and each of these threads will enter one of these scheduler coroutines.
+If from here we just schedule tasks that are never going to suspend themselves, then we will never have any more coroutines, and it really doesn't look all that different from any other task processing system.

 On the other hand, if a task needs to suspend itself for some reason (e.g. waiting on some event to fire) then that task effectively takes ownership of the coroutine instance running it, keeping it from executing other tasks.
 In this situation we simply create a new instance of the scheduler coroutine (with some logic to reuse existing idle instances) and yield execution to that.
 At some future point the event will presumably fire, scheduling the coroutine we just suspended and eventually we will make our way back to resuming its execution.

+With this functionality, taco is able to support resumable tasks and allows us to build other interesting functionality up such as providing us with support for generator funtions within C++.

 ##Basic Usage Examples
 -----